Kooboo/Json/README-EN.md

 ## Why KoobooJson?
-- **KoobooJson is a very small, self-contained & high performance json serialization tool**
+- **KoobooJson is a small, self-contained & high performance json serialization tool**

 KoobooJson contains just enough features with focus on performance.
 Its code structure is very clear that you may continue with your own customized development.